bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 <figure>
 	<a id="fig:11"></a>
 	<img style="width:50%;" src="figures/FBD ribbon.png" alt="">
-	<figcaption>Figure 11: The fossilsed-birth-death diversification skyline plotted using a ribbon plot.</figcaption>
+	<figcaption>Figure 11: The fossilsed-birth-death diversification rate skyline plotted using a ribbon plot.</figcaption>
 </figure>

-We can also examine the last parameter in our fossilised-birth-death model, which is the **origin** of our clade, dinosaurs.
+We can also examine the last parameter in our fossilised-birth-death model, which is the **origin** of our clade, the dinosaurs.
 Note that we add 66 to our estimates to account for the difference between the youngest tip (at the Cretaceous-Paleogene boundary) and the present day.
+If we didn't add 66 to our estimates we would be estimating the duration of non-avian dinosaurs on Earth, instead of the time of their origin.

 ```R
 #Extract origin data